FormalSnake/Smoothie/README.md

 ## Building

 This project uses Tuist to manage the Xcode project.
 To start developing, you will need to [install it](https://docs.tuist.io/guide/introduction/installation.html).
-For a quick copy-and-paste, here it is: `brew install —cask tuist`.
+For a quick copy-and-paste, here it is: `brew install --cask tuist`.

 Next, clone this repo, and run the following two commands:
 ```sh